A Code of Conduct Can Supercharge Your Sustainable Sourcing

 Working within procurement or sustainability and unsure about the benefits of putting together a code of conduct?
 Think of it a prenuptial agreement about transparency and responsibility for a happy, lasting relationship.
 Any company that is serious about reducing its climate impact and improving things like working conditions and corruption in its supply chain needs a supplier code of conduct.
 It’s like a prenuptial agreement to which you can hold external partners, such as suppliers or holdings, or internal units, such as offices or projects, to account and monitor how things are going.
+What is a code of conduct?

 Introduction: This is a legally binding document, so it’s important to explain clearly at the beginning what your supplier code of conduct aims to achieve.
 State the parties involved in the agreement, which country laws you observe, and to which rules and regulations you want them to adhere.